Teen dies after struck by a boat at Table Rock Lake - NewsBreak

 Teen dies after struck by a boat at Table Rock Lake

 TANEY COUNTY—A teenager died in a boating accident just after 4p.m.
 Sunday at Table Rock Lake.
-The Missouri...hutchpost.com
+The Missouri...salinapost.com

 TANEY COUNTY—A teenager died in a boating accident just after 4p.m.
 Sunday at Table Rock Lake.
-The Missouri...hutchpost.com
+The Missouri...salinapost.com

 Comments / 0